-- Ladies must live alone and be in receipt of State Pension and/or Pension Credit.
+- Ladies must be in receipt of State Pension and/or Pension Credit.

-- Ladies must have lived in a West Midlands county and no more than 60 miles from Birmingham Town Hall for at least 5 years.
+- Ladies must have lived in a West Midlands county and no more than 60 miles from Birmingham Town Hall for at least the last 5 years.

 - Ladies’ income must be less than £220 per week.

 - Ladies' savings must be less than £10,000.

 At the moment ladies receive £260 twice yearly.

 All the above are subject to review at each Trustees’ Meeting.

-Applications can be made by completing a simple form.
-Before applying, please read our Guidelines for Twice Yearly Grants to Older Ladies and Supplementary Guidance on Supporting Evidence.
+Before applying and for more information, please read our Guidelines for Twice Yearly Grants to Older Ladies and Supplementary Guidance on Supporting Evidence.

 The Charity prefers ladies to apply through a referring body, for example Age Concern, Age UK, Citizens Advice or a Neighbourhood Office.

-Ladies receive two grants each year – one at the end of May (Spring) and another at the end of November (Autumn).
-Applications for the Spring distribution should be received by 15 March and for the Autumn distribution, by 15 September.
+Ladies receive two grants each year – one in late May/early June (Spring) and another at the end of November (Autumn).
+New applications for the Spring distribution should be received by 15 March and for the Autumn distribution, by 15 September.

-On receipt of each grant, a short re-application form must be completed in order to qualify for a further grant.
+On receipt of each grant, a short re-application must be completed in order to qualify for a further grant.
 Re-applications for the Spring distribution should be received by 28 February and for the Autumn distribution, by 31 August.